OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Processing sg.vantagepoint.uncrackable1.c
 ```

-You should now have the decompiled sources in the "Uncrackable-Level1/src" directory.
-In principle, a simple text editor (preferably with syntax highlighting) is fine, but loading the code into a Java IDE makes navigation easier.
+You should now find the decompiled sources in the "Uncrackable-Level1/src" directory.
+To view the sources, a simple text editor (preferably with syntax highlighting) is fine, but loading the code into a Java IDE makes navigation easier.
 Let's import the code into IntelliJ, which also gets us on-device debugging functionality as a bonus.

 Open IntelliJ and select "Android" as the project type in the left tab of the "New Project" dialog.
-Pick "Uncrackable1" as the application name and "vantagepoint.sg" as the company name.
+Enter "Uncrackable1" as the application name and "vantagepoint.sg" as the company name.
 This results in the package name "sg.vantagepoint.uncrackable1", which matches the original package name.
-This is important if you want to attach to the debugger to the running app later on, as Intellij uses the package name to identify the correct process.
+Using a matching package name is important if you want to attach the debugger to the running app later on, as Intellij uses the package name to identify the correct process.

 In the next dialog, pick any APK - we don't want to actually compile the project, so it really doesn't matter.
 Click "next" and choose "Add no Activity", then click "finish".